chhenning/murph/documentation/tutorial/2 - Random Spatial Pooler.md

 * Each SDR is 1D.
 * The SP has no learning step.
 * Each column is 1D.
+Meaning just one cell.
 * The receptive field for each column is the whole input space.

 These are pretty severe caveats and will need to be eliminated in subsequent tutorials.